 As we move toward 2022, I find myself reviewing the ways FCTM has helped me become a better educator.
 Here are a few of the things we accomplished for members:

 2020 Virtual Conference – We pivoted and held an annual conference completely digitally during the pandemic in October.

 2021 Annual Conference – Our annual conference will now take place in June!
 We were excited to join several hundred of you this past June in person at the Caribe Royale in Orlando.
 We awarded Dr. Juli Dixon the Kenneth Kidd Mathematics Educator of the Year Award.
 Congratulations again to Dr. Dixon!

-- Grants – Many of you took advantage of our FCTM grant opportunities and FCTM was able to support multiple math educators as they implemented new initiatives or attended their first annual conference.
+Grants – FCTM was able to support multiple educators with classroom projects or with attending their first annual conference.

 New Committee/Committee Chair – FCTM welcomes Queshonda Kudaisi as the new Access and Equity chair.
 The description of the committee responsibilities can be found in our bylaws.
 Queshonda is frequent presenter on this topic and brings a wealth of knowledge and expertise into this role